mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-FAQ.md

 ### "Sequence contains no matching element" error
 This means your Mod doesn't contain any class extending from Mod.
 See ??? for more information.

+### "error CS0234: The type or namespace name 'X' does not exist in the namespace 'Y' (are you missing an assembly reference?)"

+This usually happens when your code has namespaces or classes that conflict with vanilla Terraria classes or namespaces.
+For example, if you happen to have a namespace named Projectile, and try to use Projectile.NewProjectile, the computer will be confused if you are referring to the Terraria.Projectile class or something in your Projectile namespace.
+The easiest solution is to not name your namespaces the same as vanilla classes.
+For example, ExampleMod has namespaces named Dusts, Projectiles, and Items as to not conflict with vanilla classes of Dust, Projectile, and Item.